 It’s important to discuss HPV with your partner because it affects them too.

-In Malaysia, the prevalence of HPV was highest in women below 25 years, followed by those aged 31–40 and 51–60, and subsequently declined with age.11 In contrast, the risk of HPV infection in men is similar across all age groups.12
+In Malaysia, the prevalence of HPV was found to be highest in women below 25 years, followed by those aged 31–40 and 51–60, and subsequently declined with age.11 In contrast, the risk of HPV infection in men is similar across all age groups.12

-The most prevailing high-risk HPV subtypes in men and women were HPV 16, 18, 45, 51 and 52.13 These are high-risk HPV subtypes which can cause several types of cancer in both men and women.6
+The most prevailing high-risk HPV subtypes in men and women were found to be HPV 16, 18, 45, 51 and 52.13 These are high-risk HPV subtypes which can cause several types of cancer in both men and women.6

 Our advocates share their stories on the importance of HPV protection.